grahamhoyes/django-docker-swarm-example/docs/deploymentconfig.rst

         target: "/usr/src/${{ github.repository }}"
         strip_components: 1

 Deployment happens by pointing the docker CLI in the actions runner to the docker engine on the swarm manager over SSH.
-To do so, we first install the SSH private key for our deploy user on the actions urnner.
+To do so, we first install the SSH private key for our deploy user on the actions runner.

 .. code-block:: yaml